Neuro-Ophthalmology & Neuro-Otology

 Complete hormonal deficiency syndromes are usually easy to diagnose after the initial suspicion is raised by determining that the end organ hormone level is low, with correspondingly low or inappropriately normal central hormone levels.
-Partial hormonal deficiencies, however, are often characterized by hormone levels that are within the normal range, and they must be assessed by dynamic testing.
+Partial hormonal deficiencies, however, are often characterized by hormone levels that are within the “normal” range, and consequently they must be assessed by dynamic testing.

-The treatment of hypopituitarism may require a multidisciplinary team of endocrinologists, neurosurgeons, ophthalmologists, and otorhinolaryngologists.
+The goals of hormone replacement therapy in hypopituitarism are to achieve normal levels of the circulating hormones with minimal side effects (72).
+The treatment of hypopituitarism may require a multidisciplinary team of endocrinologists, neurosurgeons, neurologists, ophthalmologists, and otorhinolaryngologists.
 It must include therapies directed at the underlying disease process and endocrine replacement therapy.
 Tumors may be treated with medical therapy, surgery, radiotherapy, or a combination.
-A macroprolactinoma, for instance, is amenable to treatment with dopamine agonists, but a recurrent ACTH producing pituitary neoplasm is likely to require a combination of surgical and nonsurgical treatments.
-The goals of hormone replacement therapy in hypopituitarism are to achieve normal levels of the circulating hormones with minimal side effects (49).
+A macroprolactinoma, for instance, may be amenable to treatment with dopamine agonists, but a recurrent ACTH producing pituitary neoplasm is likely to require a combination of surgical and nonsurgical treatments.

 For isolated hormone deficiencies, treatment consists of replacing individual hormones and periodically checking for the effectiveness of treatment as well as development of additional hormone deficiencies.
 For panhypopituitarism, full hormonal replacement therapy must be undertaken, generally for life.
 For the initiation of chronic maintenance therapy, it is imperative that coexistent thyroid and glucocorticoid deficiency be identified; an increase in metabolic rate associated with thyroid replacement therapy without appropriate glucocorticoid replacement can precipitate an adrenal crisis, which can be fatal.
 Prolactin and oxytocin deficiencies are typically not replaced.
 Growth hormone replacement therapy should also be considered for symptomatic adult patients.